KataChannel/tazagroup/PHASE2_COMPLETE.md

 # Phase 2 Implementation Complete! 🎉

 ## Overview
-Successfully completed **Phase 2** of the AccessTrade Affiliate Platform with **100% completion rate**.
+Successfully completed **Phase 2** of the Timona Affiliate Platform with **100% completion rate**.
 All major financial management features have been implemented with enterprise-level capabilities.

 ## ✅ Completed Features (Phase 2)